rstropek/2025-11-25-copilot/specifications/20-queries.md

   - Test with no results (expect empty array or not found)
   - Test with valid results (expect correct JSON response)
 - Build the project with `dotnet build`
-- Run the AppHost to see if it starts without errors
 - Run the integration tests with `dotnet test` to ensure all tests pass